 Day 8: Living room and entryway (2 hours)

-Buy if needed: Entryway bench with storage and hooks (~$60 to $150).
+Buy if needed: an entryway storage bench and hooks (~$60 to $150).
 Keeps shoes, bags, and keys off the floor.

 Day 9: Office / desk / mail pile (1 to 3 hours)